Buying a non-standard home 2023

 Concrete walls will typically begin to crumble as they age, and cracks begin to appear as the steel binding rods that hold them together corrode.
 Though there is no telling how quickly this will happen, the known susceptibility of the material makes it harder for an underwriter to judge the risk a house might face and can make it difficult for you to obtain modern construction home insurance.
 In turn, this also makes it difficult to secure a mortgage to buy a modern construction property (which consequently makes it difficult to sell one on).

-Demand for non-standard modern construction homes is usually limited, as many people are now aware of the difficulties associated with their ownership.
+Demand for some types of non-standard modern construction homes can be limited, as many people are now aware of the difficulties associated with their ownership.
 The problems that arise from maintaining a wooden or concrete construction home can discourage both buyers and mortgage lenders, often because it is difficult to tell whether the property has been looked after sufficiently in the past.
 Improper maintenance can lead to a modern construction home losing its value very quickly.
 If this happens then it can make it hard for owners or mortgage lenders to recoup losses.
 When modern built property deteriorates, it can be very costly for non-standard construction insurance providers to pay out claims.

 When buying a non-standard property, there are a few steps you should take to minimise the hassle you might encounter.
 Firstly, be aware if you are buying a home made of non-standard materials.
 Many are sold at auction, so you should make sure you know what a house is made from before you make a bid.
 Secondly, plan for any additional conveyancing, legal or mortgage costs and understand that you may have to sell the house at a lower price than usual to attract a buyer down the line.
 Finally, you need to make sure that you can find an insurer willing to provide you with the non-standard buildings insurance that you need.